-Before we get started it's best to mention that this is simply advice, and it is best to get in touch with your doctor or a medical professional regarding diet change.
+Before we get started, it's best to mention that this is simply advice, and it is best to get in touch with your doctor or a medical professional regarding diet change.

-There are a plethora of resources on losing weight through diet hacks online nowadays; we thought might be time to have some respite from it.
+There are a plethora of resources on losing weight through diet hacks online nowadays; we thought it might be time to have some respite from it.
 There are numerous problems with weight loss tips and articles, yet above all, the problem is that there is usually little to no detail as to the benefits of such.

 If you are struggling with self-love and self-confidence, we encourage you to read this article (Insert link to being mindful of what you consume)

-There are many changes you can make to your diet that will aid in helping you to function optimally such as:
+There are many changes you can make to your diet that will aid in helping you to function optimally, such as: